Proceedings of the 2022 XCSP3 Competition: CSP

 \end{python}\end{boxpy}

 This model involves 2 arrays of variables and several constraints \gb{Sum}.
-A series of 10 instances has been selected for the competition.
+Note that, by auto-adjustment of array indexing, \verb!x[i + k]! is equivalent to \verb!x[(i + k) A series of 10 instances has been selected for the competition.
 For generating an \x3 instance (file), you can execute for example: \begin{command} python Hadamard.py -data=23 \end{command}